b0d9a/task/README.md

 ## API Reference

-All error responses follow this format:
+All error responses share this format:

 ```json
 {